bvandercolff/image-driven-fire-detection-system/yolov3-files/README.md

 Now, to test on an image, put the image in darknet/data and enter the following command:

-./darknet detector test data/obj.data cfg/yolov3_testing.cfg yolov3_training_2.weights data/<File Name>
+./darknet detector test data/obj.data cfg/yolov3_testing.cfg yolov3_training_2.weights data/